 By the early 1990s, convertibles had made such a resurgence that even Japanese manufacturers wanted to cash in on the trend.
-A prime example is this 61K original mile 1993 Toyota Celica GT convertible listed just the other day here on Craigslist in Plainsboro, New Jersey equipped with a rare manual transmission and a very optimistic asking price of $12,000.
+A prime example is this 61K original mile 1993 Toyota Celica GT convertible originally listed in November 2020 on Craigslist in Plainsboro, New Jersey equipped with a rare manual transmission and a very optimistic asking price of $12,000.
 Comparing this price against the NADA Guides Classic Car Online Valuation Tool confirms this private seller has his Celica priced nearly three times above this guide’s current “High” retail estimate of only$4,675.
 Consequently, with no other syndicated pricing guide available to justify such a high ask, we’re awarding the seller our latest “NEW!” (short for “No Effin Way!)
 Award for asking a classic car price on what is still considered a used car.
 Given the short-term ownership, we smell an egregious flip here, so we would start by confirming what the seller paid for the car and what they have into it.
-If you are serious about buying this Celica, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his Celica featured here on GuysWithRides.com.
-Good luck with the purchase!

 Here’s the seller’s description: